gardener/gardener/docs/deployment/gardenlet_api_access.md

 ---
-title: Gardenlet API Access
+title: gardenlet API Access
 ---

-# Scoped API Access for Gardenlets
+# Scoped API Access for gardenlets

 By default, `gardenlet`s have administrative access in the garden cluster.
 They are able to execute any API request on any object independent of whether the object is related to the seed cluster the `gardenlet` is responsible for.